Discover one of the world’s most pristine, pure places...

 Wildlife and Natural Events Calendar

-For detailed information on what wildlife and natural events you can expect to see at Kangaroo Island during each season, you can view a Wildlife and Natural Events calendar here.
+No matter what time of the year you visit Kangaroo Island, there will be plenty of wildlife to discover and enjoy.
+For detailed information on what wildlife and natural events you can expect to see on Kangaroo Island during each season.